Instant Download, NO Registration Required!

 - The ONE positive benefit that I did notice is that a persistent fungal infection MINIMALLY improved the first day after I used the clay, but then mildly worsened the second day.
 This infection has always shown up when I am either experiencing physical stress, or when I am overloaded on chlorides, so I suspect something in the clay helped heal it a bit until the clay itself overloaded me on chlorides.

 There is nothing mystical or mysterious about medicinal clay.
-It does have a track record for healing many conditions.
+It does have an anecdotal track record for healing many conditions.

 If you choose to use it though, there is really only ONE rule...

 Forget about all the stuff regarding metal, plastic, with or without food, etc.

 Just makes sure you mix it thoroughly with water so that it is free of lumps before you first use it, and DON'T take very much (1 tsp or less equivalent of the powder).